mapbox/mapbox.js/API.md

 ### layer.composite(enabled)

-Enable or disable compositing layers together on MapBox hosting.
+Enable or disable compositing layers together on MapBox.
 Compositing combines multiple tile images into one layer of blended images, increasing map performance and reducing the number of requests the browser needs to make.